What is Tactical Sourcing?

-The struggle to support your company’s goals, cut costs, and create value while minimising risk exposure is one familiar to procurement professionals.
+The struggle to support your company’s goals, cut costs, and create value while minimizing risk exposure is one familiar to procurement professionals.
 Strategic and tactical sourcing both play important parts in successful supply chain and relationship management, but the latter doesn’t always get its due.

 Comparing Strategic and Tactical Sourcing

 While they take very different approaches, both strategic and tactical sourcing strategies support your company’s needs through the procurement process and supply chain management.

 Built on a comprehensive and long-term system of processes, strategic sourcing is used by procurement departments to support current and future business objectives.
 Focused on slashing costs and reducing total cost of ownership (TCO) while driving risk as low as possible, this sourcing process combines enterprise-wide ambitions with procurement-specific continuous process improvement.

 The strategic sourcing system stands on three “legs”:

 - Spend Analysis, which uses transactional activity to identify potential areas of cost reduction and process improvement.

 - Market Research to provide insight on both current market conditions and likely shifts within the marketplace that could affect the availability of raw materials, new markets to pursue, changes in consumer behavior, etc.